JayBlackedOut/hass-nhlapi/README.md

 ```
 ## Installation: HACS
 This method assumes you have HACS already installed.
-1. In the HACS panel, click Settings.
-2. Under Custom Repositories, paste `https://github.com/JayBlackedOut/hass-nhlapi` into the Add Custom Repository field.
-3. Select Integration as a type and click the Save icon.
-4. In the HACS Store, search for `NHL` and find the `NHL API` integration and install it.
+1. In the HACS Store, search for `NHL` and find the `NHL API` integration and install it.
-5. From the [teams.md](https://github.com/JayBlackedOut/hass-nhlapi/blob/master/teams.md) file in this repository, find the team_id of the team you would like to track.
+2. From the [teams.md](https://github.com/JayBlackedOut/hass-nhlapi/blob/master/teams.md) file in this repository, find the team_id of the team you would like to track.
-6. Add the following code in your `configuration.yaml` file:
+3. Add the following code in your `configuration.yaml` file:
 ```
 sensor:
   - platform: nhl_api
-    team_id: [TEAM ID FOUND IN STEP 6].
+    team_id: [TEAM ID FOUND IN STEP 2].
 ```
 ## Configuration
 | key      | required | type    | usage                                                                                                                               |